 How do we know whose fault the motorcycle accident was?

-Your lawyer’s investigation into the cause of the crash will ultimately determine who should pay for your losses.
-In many motorcycle wrecks, the other driver will be found liable due to distracted, drowsy, inebriated, or aggressive driving, though there have been numerous cases where the Florida Department of Transportation (FDOT), Florida Department of Highway Safety and Motor Vehicles (DHSMV), or automakers’ negligence have caused serious bike wrecks.
+Your lawyer’s investigation into the cause of the accident will ultimately determine who should pay for your losses.
+In many motorcycle accidents, another motorist will be found liable due to distracted, drowsy, inebriated, or aggressive driving, though there have been numerous cases where the Florida Department of Transportation (FDOT), Florida Department of Highway Safety and Motor Vehicles (DHSMV), or automakers’ negligence have caused serious motorcycle accidents.

 Get Help from a Motorcycle Accident Attorney in Tampa

 When you are trying to recuperate from your injuries, you shouldn’t have to concern yourself with insurer negotiations and personal injury laws.
-A regarded Tampa motorcycle accident lawyer at Anderson & Anderson can make all the difference in the success of your personal injury case.
+A regarded Tampa motorcycle accident lawyer at Anderson & Anderson can make all the difference in the success of your motorcycle accident case.

 We’ll work around the clock building your case so that the judge, jury, and/or insurers have little choice but to award you the compensation that is rightfully yours.